perusio/drupal-with-nginx/README.md

       Returning a 404 (Not Found) for every PHP file not matched by all the previous locations.

+    5. Use of [Strict Transport Security](http://www.chromium.org/sts
+       "STS at chromium.org") for enhanced security.
+It forces during the specified period for the configured domain to be contacted only over HTTPS.
+Requires a modern browser to be of use, i.e., **Chrome/Chromium**, **Firefox 4** or **Firefox with
+       NoScript**.

 ## Enabling and Disabling Virtual Hosts